pillar-markup/Microdown/README.md

 ### Codeblock

 Microdown offer the same code block that markdown but arguments can be specified and the annotation should be named.
+The first line after the \`\`\` can be `language=pharo|label=code1|caption=this is my great piece of code`

+The following code is not able to display it because markdown quote block are strange and interpret nested block.
+So we cannot use quoteblock for quoting!

 > \`\`\`language=pharo|label=code1|caption=this is my great piece of code
 > codeBlockMarkupString